oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

     - VCN Security Lists is blocking traffic, Check VCN Security List for ingress rule for port 81
     - Firewall on the linux instance is blocking traffic

-        - `# sudo firewall-cmd --zone=public --list-services` (this should show http service as part of the public zone)
+        - `# sudo firewall-cmd --zone=public --list-services` (This should show http service as part of the public zone.)
-        - `# sudo netstat -tulnp | grep httpd` (an httpd service should be listening on the port 81, if it’s a different port, open up that port on your VCN SL)
+        - `# sudo netstat -tulnp | grep nginx` (An NGINX service should be listening on the port 81.
+If it’s a different port, open up that port on your VCN security list.)

     - Your company VPN is blocking traffic

-2. If you cannot successfully run the `sudo` commands, please make sure you have SSH'ed into your compute instance by following Task 2 -> Step 1.
+2. If you cannot successfully run the `sudo` commands, make sure you can SSH into your compute instance by following Task 2.

 ## Acknowledgements